zhurong666/CrossMacro/README.md

 sudo pacman -S extension-manager
 ```

-After installing the extension manager, simply:
-1. Run CrossMacro (the extension will be automatically installed and enabled)
-2. Log out and log back in for changes to take effect
+**Note:** CrossMacro will automatically detect if the extension is missing or disabled and show a warning in the app.

 </details>